raymondworkshop/old.myblog/_posts/2019-07-17-machine-learning-systems.md

   - change the task formulation slightly

 * humans in the loop
-  - algotithm might increase response time or reduce cost
+  - algotithms might increase response time or reduce cost
   - TODO

 #### From Prototype to Production